Table of Contents

 Study 1: Photodynamic Therapy Using Methylene Blue and Red Light for UTIs.

-The research tested a novel method for treating antibiotic-resistant urinary tract infections (UTIs) in rats with light and harmless chemicals to determine if such a treatment is able to kill bacteria without antibiotics.
+Objective: This research tested a novel method for treating antibiotic-resistant UTIs in rats to determine if such a treatment could kill bacteria without antibiotics.
+[1]

-The therapy consisted of placing methylene blue (a harmless dye) and potassium iodide (a salt) into the rat's bladder and exposing it to red light.
-This mixture considerably lowered the bacteria in the bladder.
-In a few instances, though, the infection returned the following day.
-The therapy with both chemicals was significantly more effective than using methylene blue alone.
-Notably, the tissue in the bladder was not damaged from the light therapy.
+Results: The therapy consisted of placing methylene blue (a harmless dye) and potassium iodide into the rat's bladder and exposing it to red light.
+This mixture considerably lowered the bacteria in the bladder, and the bladder tissue was not damaged from the light therapy.

-This photo-therapy, employing already cleared safe chemicals, holds potential as a novel method for treating UTIs without antibiotics.
+Conclusion: This photo-therapy holds potential as a novel method for treating UTIs without antibiotics.
 It might be employed alone or in combination with antibiotics to rapidly reduce bacterial infections in a safer manner.

 Choosing the Right Red Light Therapy Device for UTI Support